 Am I Safe Discussing Taxes with a Lawyer?

 Accountants have no real privilege and when lawyers prepare tax returns, they may have no privilege either.
 If you hire a lawyer to defend an audit or protect your rights in a criminal investigation, your conversations are privileged.

 Ask you lawyer to do something illegal, however, and your conversations may not be privileged.

 When we help clients in an IRS criminal case, we have an accountant prepare a pro forma return and a second accountant sign the return.
 There are things that can be done to keep your communications privileged.
 The better idea is to not play hide and seek with the IRS or ask an accountant or law firm to do so on your behalf.

 IRS Whistleblower Program & Lawyers that Help Clients Evade Taxes

 We have seen several lawyers prosecuted for helping clients evade taxes.
 Usually it is in connection with a bogus tax shelter.
 In this case, it appears that the IRS is looking at a law firm that helped clients build offshore tax constructs that were used to evade taxes.
 [Note: There is nothing in the court’s opinion that says the law firm engaged in criminal behavior.]

-If you have information about a law firm in the United States or offshore that is helping Americans evade taxes, call us.
+If you have information about a law firm, bank or accountant in the United States or offshore that is helping Americans evade taxes, contact us.
 You may be eligible for a reward.
 The IRS Whistleblower Program pays awards of 10% to 30% of whatever the Service collects in taxes, interest and penalties.
 One IRS whistleblower was paid $104 million for reporting UBS Bank.
 (The bank paid $780 million in fines for helping Americans evade taxes by using offshore accounts.)

 In most cases, the IRS can protect the identity of whistleblowers and there is no requirement that you be a U.S. citizen in order to collect an award.